akain0/StyleTransfer_ViT/README.md

 Both datasets are public, diverse, and high-quality.

+## Setup & Usage

+- **Dependencies**
+  All required packages are installed automatically when you open the notebook in Colab.
+See `requirements.txt` for a static list.

+- **Running in Colab**
+  1. Upload `training_pipeline.ipynb` to Colab.
+  2. Run all cells—initial cells install dependencies.
+  3. Follow the notebook prompts to train or evaluate models.

+All functionality is contained within the notebook.
+Simply open a Jupyter environment and the training pipeline is setup with all necessary hyperparameters.

 ## Results

 | Model           | Content Loss (Lₙ) | Style Loss (Lₛ) |